 To those of you that have been using the classic editor and had a fairly simple page layout – I can recommend WordPress blocks.
-It’s intuitive once you’ve got used to it.
-I take no responsibility though!
+Once you’r used to it, it’s intuitive.
+I take no responsibility though! 🙂

 Hitting CONVERT TO BLOCKS will not convert the whole website/blog to blocks.
 Just the page or post that you’re working on.

 What happens when I convert to blocks?

 Converting the page commits each heading, paragraph, snippet of code and image into its own individual block.

 As well as widgets such as latest posts, calendars, post archives, categories, social icons and RSS feeds.

 WordPress blocks makes it easy to add almost anything a website owner could wish for.
 It is really convenient.